Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 By day 31, you should be restructuring your campaign architecture around what the data told you.
 This means:

-- Moving your top 10–15 converting exact match terms into their own campaigns with dedicated budgets
+- Moving your top 10–15 converting exact match terms (including author names, series phrases, and genre terms) into their own campaigns with dedicated budgets

 - Continuing auto campaigns but with tighter negative keyword lists filtering out the junk you identified in month one